 For acoustic communications, the channel model described in [48] and [49] is implemented in the physical layer of QualNet.
 The path loss over a distance d for a signal of frequency f, due to large scale fading is given as A(d, f) = $d^k a(f)^d$ where k is the spreading factor and a(f) is the absorption coefficient.
 The geometry of propagation is described using the spreading factor $(1 \le k \le 2)$; for a practical scenario, k is given as 1.5.
 The absorption coefficient, a(f), is described by Thorp's formula [49].
 As in [48] and [50], we use Rayleigh fading to model small scale fading.
 Unless otherwise mentioned, the transmission power is set to 105 dB re μ Pa.
 We use a transmission range of 250 m; the data rate is set at 50 Kbps, as in [51].
 Our simulations use the CSMA MAC protocol.
 In CSMA, when the channel is busy, a node waits a back-off period and attempts to sense the carrier again.
 Every packet transmission is performed through MAC layer broadcasting.
+For Authorized licensed use limited to: Korea Advanced Inst of Science & Tech - KAIST.
+Downloaded on June 27,2023 at 04:18:07 UTC from IEEE Xplore.
+Restrictions apply.

-For reliability, we implement ARQ at the routing layer as follows for both HydroCast and our proposed routing algorithms.
+reliability, we implement ARQ at the routing layer as follows for both HydroCast and our proposed routing algorithms.
 After packet reception, the receiver sends back a short ACK packet.
 If the sender fails to hear an ACK packet, a data packet is retransmitted; the packet will be dropped after five retransmissions.

-We randomly deploy varying numbers of nodes ranging 50 to 550 in a 3D region of size $1,500~\mathrm{m} \times 1,500~\mathrm{m} \times 1,500~\mathrm{m}$.
+We randomly deploy varying numbers of nodes ranging 50 to 550 in a 3D region of size $1,500 \text{ m} \times 1,500 \text{ m} \times 1,500 \text{ m}$.
 To test routing protocols in a more realistic SEA Swarm scenario, we adopt an extended 3D version of the Meandering Current Mobility Model [52] to model the motility of each sensor node.
 Unlike most existing sensor node mobility patterns from literature, which assume that each node moves independently of all others, wherein its path vector is determined from an independent realization of a stochastic process, the MCM model considers fluid dynamics whereby the same velocity field advects all nodes.
 Here, the MCM model considers the effect of meandering subsurface currents (or jet streams) and vortices on the deployed nodes to pattern its path vector.